simonribas3/HITM_Research/README.md

 `JSE_support` is the class that generates one/four factor returns

 `JSE_main` is the program that executes simulations and plots

-  - working on getting the program to construct a four factor covariance matrix
+pls note, charts used in the four factor model where produced from `JSE_IS_OS_OBT` file